Tools for detecting and managing Visual Studio instances

 Here are a few more support options:

 - Report product issues to us via the Report a Problem tool that appears both in the Visual Studio Installer and in the Visual Studio IDE.
+If you're an IT Administrator and don't have Visual Studio installed, you can submit IT Admin feedback here.

 - Suggest a feature, track product issues, and find answers in the Visual Studio Developer Community.